-Glenn Fawcett • Director of Field Operations
+Glenn Fawcett • Executive Director

 An Australian native, Glenn came to live in India in 1995 where he worked for almost two years as a volunteer before becoming the Director of the White Lotus Sponsorship Program in 1997.
 For the next seven years, he created and implemented educational and social programs for Tibetan refugees and underserved Indian communities.
 Lotus Outreach was established almost entirely on the platform of programs and partnerships he developed during that time.